How to Change Default Name Servers (NS) on VergeCloud for Your Website

 Adding Glue Records

 A Glue Record is a DNS record that provides the IP address of a nameserver when that nameserver is part of the domain it serves.
-Glue records prevent circular dependencies when resolving a domain.
-For example, if ns1.example.com is the authoritative nameserver for example.com, a glue record supplies the IP address of ns1.example.com to facilitate DNS resolution.
+Glue records are essential to prevent circular dependencies in DNS resolution.
+For example, if ns1.example.com is the authoritative nameserver for example.com, the system needs to know the IP address of ns1.example.com to resolve the domain correctly.
+Without a glue record, DNS queries could get stuck in a loop.

 Testing